hartsfield/entersoftdev/README.md

 This document additionally serves as a guide in the process of creating dynamic web applications implemented in the `bolt architecture`, using the `go` programming language.
-We will describe the process of setting up a development environment, creating the application, running it locally, and streamlining seamless deployments to `Google Cloud Platform`.
+We explain the process of setting up a development environment, creating and running an application locally, and streamlining seamless deployments to `Google Cloud Platform`.

-Once `bolt architecture` is understood, `bolt` is introduced, a tool for railflowing the process of building scalable, production ready, enterprise web applications, modeled in the `bolt architecture`: `bolt apps`
+Once `bolt architecture` is understood, `bolt` is introduced, a tool for expressjeting the process of building scalable, production ready, enterprise web applications, modeled in the `bolt architecture`: `bolt apps`

 Warning: This model is still in development and incomplete!